tedim52/ava-package/README.md

     "num-nodes": 3,

     "node-cfg": {
-        // network id that nodes use to know where to connect, by default this is 1337 - which indicates a local avalanche network
+        // network id that nodes use to know where to connect, by default this is 1337 - which indicates a local avalanche network, options available are:
-        "network-id": "1337",
+        // 1337 - local network (default)
+        // fuji - connects fuji test network. note: connecting to fuji only works with one local node "network-id": "1337",
         "staking-enabled": false,
         "health-check-frequency": "5s"